dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 ## The Grid helper in threejs and what to know first

-This is then a post on the Grid helper one of many helper objects in the javaScript librray called threejs.
+This is then a post on the Grid helper one of many helper objects in the javaScript library called threejs.
 The gird helper is typically added directly to a scene object as a way to just know what the current state of affairs are when it comes to the center location of the scene, and where certain objects are relative to each other.
+However the Grid helper can be added to any object based off of the object3d class beyond just that of the scene object.
+Speaking of the object3d class I assume that you have at least a little knowledge of that and of course the basics of threejs as well as javaScript in general.
+I will be writing about a few things you show know before hand here in this section but will not be getting into to much detail as I do nt want to go to far of topic.

 ### Read up more on Object3d class in general